The Poor in Spirit

 Mary and Her Spirit

 I rarely tackle exegesis in my posts.
 The reason is simple.
 I have not poured hours and hours into bible study; thus making the connecting of the dots an easier effort than it would be otherwise.
 It has not been my concentration as a Christian.
-I have come to Christianity through a different process and it is one that I will continue going forward with, as it leads me quickly past the sedation of faith and the sediments of religion.
-And so, here I go with an essay on Mary, mother of Christ.
+I have come to Christianity through a different process and … Continue reading Mary and Her Spirit

 The Spirit Immured

-For God, there is nothing supernatural.
+God is Spirit For God, there is nothing supernatural.
 All that He creates is of order and process in the spiritual and physical worlds.
-Whatever we see about us in this physical world is of great wonder – it is our world – so we can only conclude that the wonder of the spiritual world must be vastly beyond our conceptual ability.
-Why?
-Because God is spirit, and I believe that where He abodes there are many wondrous things.
-We attempt to penetrate it with the tools of our mind and body, but we always seem to know no more than when we started.
-Why is that?
-Continue reading The Spirit Immured
+Whatever we see about us in this physical world is of great wonder – it is our world – so we can only conclude that the wonder of the spiritual world … Continue reading The Spirit Immured